mugilan-b/Evolution-Mk1/README.md

 This is the predator class.
 A lot of the functions are similar to Prey.
 The differences are: <br>
 - Energy is gained through 'eating' (technically colliding) with any Preys in vicinity.
 - The physical characteristics are different.
 A different FoV is kept by default (smaller, but longer range vision).
-- They die only when their energy reaches 0.
+- They die only by energy deaths.

 # The stats display and output video: <br>
 OpenCV2 is used to render a video and save to the disk.
 The make_window() function is a basic GUI renderer - it writes elements based on **relative** screen position, therefore can be tweaked accordingly.